thestennettreport/TheStennettReport.github.io/Consequences/Domestic/Public_Education.md

 ---
 layout: page
-title: Project 2025's War on Public Education - A Blueprint for Defunding, Privatization, and Indoctrination
+title: War on Public Education - A Blueprint for Defunding, Privatization, and Indoctrination
 ---

-### 1. CHAPTER OVERVIEW
+### 1. OVERVIEW

 **Title:** Project 2025's War on Public Education